amd/HPCTrainingDock/extras/scripts/aim-engine/README.md

-Creating the cluster itself ("from zero") is deliberately out of scope here: for a throwaway cluster we use `aim_engine_test.sh`, and for a real bare-metal install we defer to AMD's Cluster Bloom and Cluster Forge (see Relationship to the reference stack).
+Creating the cluster itself ("from zero") is deliberately out of scope here: for a throwaway cluster we use `aim_engine_test.sh`, and for a real bare-metal install we defer to the AMD Enterprise AI reference stack (see References).

 ## Building-block scripts